What's Love Got to Do with It (song): Decade-end charts

-Certifications and sales
+Certifications

 Warren G version

 "What's Love Got to Do with It" was also recorded by American artists Warren G and Adina Howard for the Supercop soundtrack.
 The song both sampled and interpolated the chorus of Tina Turner's 1984 song of the same name, though Warren G replaced the original lyrics with his own.
 "What's Love Got to Do with It" became a hit, making it to 32 on the US Billboard Hot 100, becoming Warren G's third top-forty single, as well as number five on the Billboard Hot Rap Singles chart.
 The single found greater success outside the US, peaking at number one in New Zealand, number two in Australia, Sweden, and the United Kingdom, and reaching the top 10 in an additional nine countries.

 Critical reception

 British magazine Music Week rated Warren G's cover of "What's Love Got to Do with It" four out of five in their review.